Vantage Pro console

 Summary

-The Davis Instruments Vantage Pro Weather Station is a relatively low cost, professional weather station designed for home use.
-This article describes the hardware and software necessary to get weather data from a Davis Vantage Pro Weather Station to one or more html web pages via a Linux server.
+The Davis Instruments Vantage Pro 2 Weather Station is a relatively low cost, professional weather station designed for home use.
+This article describes the hardware and software necessary to get weather data from a Davis Vantage Pro2 Weather Station to one or more html web pages via a Linux server.

 WeatherLink

-In order to get RS-232 serial data in and out of the console, you have to buy the WeatherLink Windows software.
+In order to get RS-232 serial data in and out of the console, you have to buy the Davis Weatherlink 6510SER Windows software.
 In the package is a small potted module with a proprietary connector on one end and an RJ-11 jack on the other.
 The module plugs into a slot inside the battery compartment on the back of the console.
 The module has a phone jack that runs to a DB-9 connector.
 This is what gives you RS-232 communication capability.
 Note that there is no way to get data out of the console without this hardware module.
 It is not a simple adapter but actually contains an EEPROM and possibly its own mcu.
-So what you have to do is buy the WeatherLink Windows Software and then throw away the software part of it.
-It sounds stupid.
-But if it makes you feel any better, you can think of this as buying the hardware and they included some free Windows test software in the box.
+So what you have to do is buy the WeatherLink Windows Software and then throw away the software.
+It sounds stupid, but that's the way it goes in this Windows-centric world.

 The Software